 The Sigma Series Lectures, presented at the Virginia Air and Space Center in downtown Hampton, provide to the general public this same opportunity for exposure to interesting technical topics.
 These lectures, however, are usually at a somewhat less detailed level, because the audience may consist of people with non-technical backgrounds in addition to local high school and college students.

-The next Sigma Series Lecture will be held on March 4, 2014, 7:30 p.m.
-Josh Erlich from William and Mary will present The Higgs Boson and Why it Matters.
+The next Sigma Series Lecture will be held on August 5, 2014, 7:30 p.m.
+Norman Loeb will present The Recent Pause in Global Warming: A Temporary Blip or Something More Permanent?

 The guests and topics for both the Colloquium and Sigma Series Lectures are selected by a committee of NASA Langley employees representing the different technical organizations at the Center.
 If you have a suggestion for a future lecture topic, please contact the committee.